pantheon-systems/documentation/source/docs/articles/sites/migrate.md

 ## Pack Up

 In this phase, you will create an archive of your site.
 Archives can be stored in a single file or as three separate files.

 You’ll need to package up your:

 - **Codebase** - all executable code, including Core, custom and contrib modules or plugins, themes, and libraries.
+For the suggested directory listing of your site’s codebase, see the [Drupal](/docs/articles/sites/migrate/export-an-existing-drupal-site#manually-create-archive) or [WordPress](/docs/articles/sites/migrate/export-an-existing-wordpress-site#manually-create-separate-site-archives) export documentation.

 - **Database** - a single .sql dump, contains the content and active state of the site's configurations.

 - **Files** - anything in `sites/default/files` for Drupal or `wp-content/uploads` for WordPress.
 This houses a combination of uploaded content from site users, along with generated stylesheets, aggregated scripts, image styles, etc.

 ### Evaluate Your Site